 Guidance in Accounting Standards Codification ("ASC") 360 "Property Plant and Equipment" ("ASC 360") (formerly known as SFAS No. 144) requires that qualifying assets and liabilities and the results of operations that have been sold, or otherwise qualify as "held for sale," be presented as discontinued operations in all periods presented if the property operations are expected to be eliminated and we will not have significant continuing involvement following the sale.
-The components of the property's net income that is reflected as discontinued operations include the net gain (or loss) upon the disposition of the property held for sale, or a committee thereof, and secured loan).
+The components of the property's net income that is reflected as discontinued operations include the net gain (or loss) upon the disposition of the property held for sale, operating results, depreciation and interest expense (if the property is subject to a secured loan).
 We generally consider assets to be "held for sale" when the transaction has been approved by our Board of Directors, or a committee thereof, and there are no known significant contingencies relating to the sale, such that a sale of the property within one year is considered probable.
 Following the classification of a property as "held for sale," no further depreciation is recorded on the assets, and the asset is written down to the lower of carrying value or fair market value.

 Real estate is stated at depreciated cost.
 A variety of costs are incurred in the acquisition, development and leasing of properties.
 The cost of buildings and improvements includes the purchase price of property, legal fees and other acquisition costs.
-Effective January 1, 2009, we were required to expense costs associated with the acquisition of real property such as legal, due diligence and other closing related costs.
+Effective January 1, 2009, we are required to expense costs the acquirer incurs to effect a business combination such as legal, due diligence and other closing related costs.
 Costs directly related to the development of properties are capitalized.
 Capitalized development costs include interest, internal wages, property taxes, insurance, and other project costs incurred during the period of development.
 After the determination is made to capitalize a cost, it is allocated to the specific component of a project that is benefited.
-Determination of when a development project costs and capitalization begins, and when a development project is substantially complete and held available for occupancy and capitalization must cease, involves a degree of judgment.
+Determination of when a development project commences and capitalization begins, and when a development project is substantially complete and held available for occupancy and capitalization must cease, involves a degree of judgment.
 Our capitalization policy on development properties is guided by guidance in ASC 835-20 "Capitalization of Interest" and ASC 970 "Real Estate-General" (formerly known as SFAS No. 34 "Capitalization of Interest Cost" and SFAS No. 67 "Accounting for Costs and the Initial Rental Operations of Real Estate Projects").
 The costs of land and buildings under development include specifically identifiable costs.

 The capitalized costs include pre-construction costs necessary to the development of the property, development costs, construction costs, interest costs, real estate taxes, salaries and related costs and other costs incurred during the period of development.
 We begin the capitalization of costs during the pre-construction period which we define as activities that are necessary to the development of the property.
-We consider a construction project as substantially completed and held available for occupancy upon the completion of the north period or later than one year from cessarion of major construction activity.
-We cease capitalization on the portion (1) substantially completed, (2) occupied or held available for occupancy, and we capitalize only those costs associated with the portion or (3) if activities necessary for the development of the property have been suspended.
+We consider a construction project as substantially completed and held available for occupancy upon the completion of tenant improvements, but no later than one year from cessation of major construction activity.
+We cease capitalization on the portion (1) substantially completed, (2) occupied or held available for occupancy, and we capitalize only those costs associated with the portion under construction or (3) if activities necessary for the development of the property have been suspended.